Kenneth Mapp: Career

 After leaving office as lieutenant governor, Mapp earned a master's degree in public administration from Harvard University's John F. Kennedy School of Government and completed the Advanced Management Program (AMP 159) at Harvard Business School.
 Though he ran for lieutenant governor as independent, Mapp had changed his party affiliation from Republican by 2001.
 Mapp did not run for governor in 2002.
 He campaigned for Governor Turnbull who was re-elected to a second term.

 In 2002, Governor Charles Turnbull appointed Mapp as the Virgin Island's Public Finance Authority's Director of finance and administration.
 Mapp raised millions of dollars for the government and Hovensa, the territory's largest private sector employer.
 The Public Finance Authority acquired its first ever investment grade ratings on VI government-backed securities during Mapp's tenure.
 Mapp also managed several major capital projects and served on the Governor's financial and budget team.
 Mapp participated in budget hearings and prepared a variety of detailed analysis and reports.
 The Governor's financial team worked closely with department heads and legislators to develop and gain legislative approval of the annual territorial budgets.

 In 2006, Mapp announced his candidacy for governor as an independent candidate with former Senator at Large Almando Liburd as his running mate.
 His two main opponents were businessman John De Jongh and Senator Adlah Donastorg.
-In the general election, de Jongh won 15,914 votes which equalled 49.33% of the total vote, Mapp won 9,100 of the total votes (equalling 26.78 percent) and Donatorg earned 7,871 votes, or 23.16 percent of the votes cast.
+In the general election, de Jongh won 15,914 votes which equalled 49.33% of the total vote, Mapp won 9,100 of the total votes (equalling 26.78 percent) and Donastorg earned 7,871 votes, or 23.16 percent of the votes cast.
 De Jongh and Mapp, the two top candidates in terms of votes, were forced into a second runoff election on November 21, 2006, since no candidate earned more than 50% of the total votes cast.
 In the 2006 gubernatorial runoff, De Jongh was elected Governor with 16,644 votes (57.30%), while Mapp came in second, garnering 12,402 votes (42.70%).